Lakshana1100/Pet-Adoption/README.md

 Use 'pip install vitualenv' to install it.

-Name it by using 'virtualenv your_envname'.
+Name your environment by using 'virtualenv your_envname'.

 Activate your environment by using the command 'workon your_envname'.